 - Unless otherwise noted, all symbols mentioned below are required.

-The following basic types are expected to be provided by all DIFs (unless otherwise specified).
+- those that are expected to be defined separately by all DIF libraries (unless otherwise specified).

 constpointer, except when it is being initialized (see

-dif_<ip>_config_tis a struct representing runtime configuration parameters.
+dif_<ip>_config_t– a manually-defined struct representing runtime configuration parameters for the peripheral.
 It is only present when

 dif_<ip>_configure()is defined.
 This type is always passed by value.